Maluuba/newsqa/README.md

 * Download the questions and answers from [here][maluuba_newsqa_dl] to the maluuba/newsqa folder
 * Extract the dowloaded tar.gz contents into the maluuba/newsqa folder (we'll automate this step in the future)
 * Use Python 2
+* (Optional) To tokenize the data and offset the character indices, you must get some JAR files.
+You can get the JAR files from [here][stanford_jars].
+Extract stanford-postagger-2015-12-09/stanford-postagger.jar and stanford-postagger-2015-12-09/lib/slf4j-api.jar to maluuba/newsqa
 * Run `pip install --requirement requirements.txt`
 * Run `python maluuba/newsqa/example.py --help` to see instructions